An independent postdoc program at the Heidelberg Institute for Theoretical Studies (HITS).

 The ESA Archival Research Visitor Programme is open to scientists, at all career levels, affiliated with institutes in ESA Member States and the Collaborating States.
 Early-career scientists (within 10 years of the PhD) are particularly encouraged to apply.
 Applications by PhD students are also welcome.

 During their stay, visiting scientists will have access to archives and mission specialists for help with the retrieval, calibration, and analysis of archival data.
 In principle, all areas of space research covered by ESA science missions can be supported.

 Residence lasts typically between one and three months, also distributed over multiple visits.
 Research projects can be carried out at ESAC (Madrid, Spain) and at ESTEC (Noordwijk, Netherlands).
 To offset the expenses incurred by visitors, ESA covers travel costs from and to the home institution and provides support for lodging expenses and meals.

-For further details, including areas of research and contact information, please refer to this link.
+For further details, including areas of research and contact information, please refer to:

 or write to the programme coordinators at firstname.lastname@example.org